Normality test: Back-of-the-envelope test

 (number of sample standard deviations that a sample is above or below the sample mean), and compares it to the 68–95–99.7 rule:

 if one has a 3σ event (properly, a 3s event) and substantially fewer than 300 samples, or a 4s event and substantially fewer than 15,000 samples, then a normal distribution will understate the maximum magnitude of deviations in the sample data.

-This test is useful in cases where one faces kurtosis risk – where large deviations matter – and has the benefits that it is very easy to compute and to communicate: non-statisticians can easily grasp that "6σ events are very rare in normal distributions".
+This test is useful in cases where one faces kurtosis risk – where large deviations matter – and has the benefit that it is very easy to compute and to communicate: non-statisticians can easily grasp that 6σ events are very rare in normal distributions.

 Frequentist tests

 Tests of univariate normality include the following: